design simple SFP breakout board

 - % Done changed from 50 to 80

-#16 Updated by laforge about 1 year ago
+#16 Updated by laforge over 2 years ago

 - Status changed from Feedback to Resolved